katehu/katehu.github.io/publications.md

 For  applied science researchers:  <br/>
 **Hu, J**.
 System and Method for Modular Design of Statistical Models (U. S. Application Serial No. 18/051,403) <br/>

-For semiparametric model developers
+For semiparametric model developers: <br/>
-"A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
+**Hu, J** "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
 PhD Diss.*University of Washington ResearchWorks Archive* (2014).  <br/>
 <small> Chapter 1 & 2 lay out on how to develop and extend semiparametric models systematically <small>